KnapsackPro/knapsack/README.md

     require 'knapsack'

-    # default configuration, you can change it or omit
+    # default configuration, you can change it or omit completely
     Knapsack.tracker.config({
         enable_time_offset_warning: true,
         time_offset_in_seconds: 30
     })

-    # default configuration for report
+    # default configuration for report, you can change it or omit completely
     Knapsack.report.config({
       report_path: 'knapsack_report.json'
     })